Your Complete Guide to Cost Accounting in Healthcare

 For example, the cost of an X-ray includes labor, supplies, depreciation, and overhead.
-Combined with other charges on a patient’s transaction record, a complete picture of a patient visit emerges.
+Analyzed along with other information (e.g. charges, payments, clinical information) on a patient’s transaction record, a complete picture of a patient visit emerges.
 The data can be compared to payer rates to determine whether costs are in line with expected reimbursement to make pricing decisions.
 The same data can be parsed a different way, aggregated by provider, for example, to assess the provider’s performance against peers.
 Cost data is also useful in facilitating staffing decisions, informing capital request decisions, exploring new services, and more.

 Which method of cost accounting is used in hospitals?